dsaiztc/NYCSubwayAnalysis/ShortQuestions.md

 ![Residual Plot](./images/residual_plot.png)

 In this case I have plotted first the model with the aggregated data and the the correspondent models for the stations analyzed before.
 Here we can also see the difference between the first *general* model and the *individual* models.
-In the first case we have a non-constant variance and the model cannot fit the data because of the high non-linearity and the huge amount of outliers.
+In the first case we have a non-constant variance and the model cannot fit the data because of the high non-linearity and the huge amount of outliers \[3] \[4].

 As we intuitively state before, the difference between the riderships between different stations make almost impossible to generate a regression model that fits to all of them (even if we add the station parameters as a *dummy* variable), so it would be a wise option to create a separate model for each of the stations.